 Do you have a go to recipe you make over and over again, one you keep on hand in the fridge?
 It’s hummus for us!
 A classic recipe with many seasonal ways to enjoy it, like Roasted Eggplant Hummus and Roasted Red Pepper Hummus, so it never gets boring.
 Homemade Sourdough Pita Bread makes a fabulous dipping vehicle!
 Classic hummus is often on the agenda too, often topped with chunky Olive Tapenade (sooo yum!) or Green Olive Tapenade.

 It’s a recipe you can lean on for an easy lunch with soft pita or pita chips, crackers or crunchy veggies like cucumber, carrots or celery.
-Artichoke hummus dip is ideal for a spring crudite platter, picnic outings or your lunch bag.
-It’s filling, versatile, hearty, healthy, satisfying and economical.
+Artichoke hummus dip is ideal for a spring crudite or Mezze platter, picnic outings or your lunch bag.
+Share it along side these Spanakopita Triangles for a hearty meal.
+This hearty hummus is filling, versatile, healthy, satisfying and economical.
 Don’t you love it when a recipe can do all that?!

 Ingredients You’ll Need for Artichoke Hummus